pmem/syscall_intercept/README.md

 ```
 *Hotpatching using a trampoline jump:*
 Replace a syscall instruction with a short jmp instruction,
-the destination of which if is a regular jmp instruction.
+the destination of which is a regular jmp instruction.
 The reason to use this, is that a short jmp instruction
 consumes only two bytes, thus fits in the place of a syscall
 instruction.
 Sometimes the instructions directly preceding